reynoldsbd/libefi/Readme.md

 # Examples

-See the *libefi-test/* directory for an example of an EFI application that uses this crate.
-It also contains examples of usage and a Makefile demonstrating how to test using qemu and OVMF.
+See the *src/bin/test.rs* file for an example of an EFI application that uses this crate.
+See also the *Makefile*, which demonstrates how to test using qemu and OVMF.